watem-sedem/watem-sedem/docs/routing.rst

 window :math:`W`.
 This window :math:`W` can be defined in the ini-file with the :ref:`kernel - variable <maxkernel>`.

-In the sketch, three features of the source pixel and two target pixels are accounted for to define a rule-bank for the routing direction: the height, the land cover code and presence of grass strips.
+In the flow chart, three features of the source pixel and two target pixels are accounted for to define a rule-bank for the routing direction: the height, the land cover code and the presence of grass strips.
 First, it is checked whether the targets are higher or lower than the source pixel.
 In case one of the target pixels is higher, than the flow will be defined by the other target based on the land cover code and presence of grass strips.